dane8373/MechMania2018/README.md

+# MECHMANIA PROJECT
+# By Dane Zieman, Mark Dabler, Karol Stolarski
+This repository contains the code for the MechMania 2018 named "Luke".
+The challaenge was an RPG style rock paper scissors game, where players can move around a map, slay monsters and gain stats in preparation for the final duel at the end.

+The code in this repository created a bot that used a decision tree that took in information of the current board state and decided where to move the dueling algorithm attempted to determine what strategy the opponent was using and counter it.

+This team placed 8/41 at the competition.

 # Mechmania Python Starter Pack

 Here's all the code you need to get started with making a bot for Mechmania in Python.
 Just do these steps: